panosale/PythonLearningGR/MyPrograms/KeyboardStatusAnnouncement/AppInfo_Readme.md

 * ENG

-Application that will announce with voice message the user, when he starts writing on the current Window, if he has the Caps Lock activated and keyboard layout (language) other than the default of Windows.
+Application that will announce the user with voice message, when starts typing on the active Window, if has the Caps Lock activated and keyboard layout (language) other than the default of Windows.